espressif/esp-idf/docs/en/api-reference/peripherals/lp_i2s.rst

     LP I2S on {IDF_TARGET_NAME} only supports working as an I2S Slave.

-The LP I2S module on {IDF_TARGET_NAME} provides an independent RX unit, which supports receiving data when the chip is running with the lowest power consumption.
+The LP I2S module on {IDF_TARGET_NAME} provides an independent RX unit, which supports receiving data when the chip is running under sleep modes.
 Compared to HP I2S, LP I2S does not support DMA access.
 Instead, it uses a piece of separate internal memory to store data.

 I2S Communication Mode